Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Introduction

-From these considerations, we derive four requirements for a principled latent graph diffusion model. \textbf{(R1)} The autoencoder must provide provable reconstruction guarantees that ensure the structural validity of decoded graphs. \textbf{(R2)} The size of a graphs' latent representations should scale linearly with the number of nodes, enabling scalability to large graphs. \textbf{(R3)} Graph-specific inductive biases should be encapsulated in the autoencoder, allowing the diffusion model itself to remain generic. \textbf{(R4)} The overall framework should maintain competitive generative performance while avoiding the quadratic complexity of graph-space diffusion.
+From these considerations, we derive four requirements for a principled latent graph diffusion model. \textbf{(R1)} The autoencoder should be guided by reconstruction-oriented principles and achieve high empirical reconstruction fidelity. \textbf{(R2)} The size of a graph's latent representations should scale linearly with the number of nodes, improving scalability over previous graph diffusion models. \textbf{(R3)} Graph-specific inductive biases should be encapsulated in the autoencoder, allowing the diffusion model itself to remain generic. \textbf{(R4)} The overall framework should maintain competitive generative performance while avoiding the quadratic complexity of graph-space diffusion.

 However, as argued above, existing latent graph diffusion models fail to satisfy all four requirements.
 Most lack reconstruction guarantees~\citep{yang2024graphusion,fu2024hyperbolic}, while others forfeit efficiency by relying on ad-hoc transformer designs~\citep{nguyen2024glad} or a quadratic number of edge tokens~\citep{zhou2024unifying}.